-- (3) Stormwater conveyance facilities shall incorporate fish habitat features; and - (4) Vegetation shall be maintained and, if necessary, added adjacent to all open channels and ponds in order to retard erosion, filter out sediments, and shade the water. - New on-site sewage systems and individual wells may be permitted in accordance with an approved critical area report only if accessory to an approved residential structure, for which it is not feasible to connect to a public sanitary sewer system. - m.
-Repairs to failing on-site sewage systems associated with an existing structure shall be accomplished by utilizing one of the following methods that result in the least impact: - (1) Connection to an available public sanitary sewer system; - (2) Replacement with a new on-site sewage system located in a portion of the site that has already been disturbed by development and is located landward as far as possible, provided the proposed sewage system is in compliance with the [local health district]; or - (3) Repair to the existing on-site septic system. - F. Fish and Wildlife Habitat Conservation Areas Report.
+- (4) Vegetation shall be maintained and, if necessary, added adjacent to all open channels and ponds in order to retard erosion, filter out sediments, and shade the water. - New on-site sewage systems and individual wells may be permitted in accordance with an approved critical area report only if accessory to an approved residential structure, for which it is not feasible to connect to a public sanitary sewer system. - m.
+Repairs to failing on-site sewage systems associated with an existing structure shall be accomplished by utilizing one of the following methods that result in the least impact: - (1) Connection to an available public sanitary sewer system; - (2) Replacement with a new on-site sewage system located in a portion of the site that has already been disturbed by development and is located landward as far as possible, provided the proposed sewage system is in compliance with the [local health district]; or - (3) Repair to the existing on-site septic system. - E. Fish and Wildlife Habitat Conservation Areas Report.
 Unless specifically exempted by the County, all applications for proposed development activities in or near a priority fish and wildlife habitat conservation area shall include a critical areas report prepared by a qualified professional, as determined by the County.
 The County may provide more detailed guidelines for the preparation of a wetlands report.
 At a minimum a critical areas report for a fish and wildlife habitat conservation area and accompanying plan sheets should contain the following information: - 1.
 A description of the proposed development activity and a map(s) highlighting: - a.
 The project area of the proposed activity; - b.
-All habitat conservation areas and recommended buffers within three hundred (300) feet of the project area; and - c.
-All shoreline areas, floodplains, other critical areas, and related buffers within three hundred (300) feet of the project area.
+All habitat conservation areas and recommended buffers within three hundred (300) feet of the project area; and - All shoreline areas, floodplains, other critical areas, and related buffers within three hundred (300) feet of the project area.

-- An assessment of the habitat area(s) evaluating the presence or absence of designated critical fish or wildlife species or habitat.
+- 2. An assessment of the habitat area(s) evaluating the presence or absence of designated critical fish or wildlife species or habitat.
 This assessment shall also include: - a.
-A detailed description of vegetation on and adjacent to the project area, along with details from field assessment regarding presence/absence of fish, wildlife and habitats.
-Methods for conducting field work, date work conducted and field methods should also be characterized along with credentials of those completing the assessment; - b.
+A detailed description of vegetation on and adjacent to the project area; - b.
 Identification of any species of local importance, priority species, or endangered, threatened, sensitive, or candidate species that have a primary association with habitat on or adjacent to the project area, and assessment of potential project impacts to the use of the site by the species; - c.
 A discussion of any federal, state, or local special management recommendations, including Washington Department of Fish and Wildlife management recommendations, as amended, that have been developed for species or habitats located on or adjacent to the project area; - d.
 A detailed discussion of the direct and indirect potential benefits and impacts on habitat by the project, including potential impacts to water quality; - e.
 A discussion of measures, including avoidance, minimization, and mitigation, proposed to preserve existing habitats and restore any habitat that was degraded prior to the current proposed land use activity and to be conducted in accordance with the Mitigation Sequencing requirements of this Chapter, XX.36.030 A; and - f.
 A discussion of ongoing management practices that will protect habitat after the project site has been developed, including proposed monitoring and maintenance programs.